 A student can only receive one GSA travel grant per meeting.
 You will be notified of your application status in September.
-Checks will be presented at the meeting, following your talk or poster.
+Checks will be mailed after the meeting.

-Application deadline is September 21st.
+Application deadline is September 19th.
 Download and complete the Travel Grant Application Form.
-Completed application materials need to be submitted as a single PDF file to the PGD 2nd Vice-Chair, Devon Burr (email@example.com).
+Completed application materials need to be submitted as a single PDF file to the PGD 2nd Vice-Chair, James Wray (email@example.com).